 - Class 1: History of Typography and Printing

 - Class 2: Old Style Letterforms

 - Class 3: Transitional Letterforms

 - Class 4: Modern and Egyptian Letterforms

 Tuesday night assigments are designed to be completed in a few hours.
 Thursday night assignments are designed to be completed in a few days.

 - Logo design

-- Invitation and program design
+- Invitation and Program design

 - Bill of Rights redesign

-- Typographic calendar
+- Typographic Collage

 For this class students should have a solid working knowledge of InDesign.
 All projects will need to be completed outside of class.
 Each assignment must be printed in color at actual size, and trimmed for presentation before class.
 Projects will not be critiqued on screen.
 Throughout the course the instructor will be available for hands on instruction and will provide reference materials.